 What is the cost of dental implant in Japan?

-The cost of dental implant in Japan can be anywhere from 70,000 to 250,000 or even more.
+The cost of dental implant in Japan can be anywhere from ¥350,000 and ¥450,000 for a single tooth.
 It depends on many factors like the material used for the dental implants, the number of implants, the dentist treating you, and the area where you are getting the procedure done.
 If you have National Health Insurance then you’ll only have to pay 30% of your entire treatment.

 Before they were available, people had to opt for bridges and dentures.
 When compared to these tooth replacement options, dental implants are a more permanent option.